 How do you choose the best headphones for safe cycling?
 I was concerned that I would be less safe cycling with my ears plugged up.
 So, I did some research, and was happy to find that there are safer options for headphones while cycling.
 Not all headphones are the same – some plug up your ears and so are potentially dangerous; others are much safer because they enable you to be completely aware of your surroundings.

 In this post I compare some of the best headphones for safe cycling.
 This post starts off with a chart that compares the best headphones for safe cycling.
-Then, I review the various headphones, including open ear headphones, Bluetooth headphones, corded headphones, and even a set of headphones contained within a smart helmet!
+Then, I review the various headphones, focusing on open ear headphones.
 Note that these are all great options – it all depends on your needs!

 Chart Showing the Best Headphones for Safe Cycling